Esri/arcgis-rest-js/docs/src/guides/bundlers.md

 # Tree Shaking

 Bundlers like webpack and Rollup can statically analyze the code inside ArcGIS REST JS and exclude anything that isn't used.
-This is called dead-code elimination](https://rollupjs.org/guide/en#tree-shaking)and it means `rest-js` won't bloat your bundle.
+This is called [dead-code elimination](https://rollupjs.org/guide/en#tree-shaking) and it means `rest-js` won't bloat your bundle.

 Its worth noting, to activate tree-shaking in webpack, [production](https://webpack.js.org/configuration/mode/#mode-production) mode and [usedExports](https://webpack.js.org/configuration/optimization/#optimizationusedexports) optimization need to be enabled.